cardano-foundation/CIPs/CIP-0068/README.md

 ```
 ; Explanation here: https://developers.cardano.org/docs/native-tokens/token-registry/cardano-token-registry/
-; NOTE: logo is an exception and is not a PNG bytestring, but a URI, so that links and data uris with all image types are possible (see below)
+; NOTE: 'logo' is an exception and is not a PNG bytestring, but a URI, so that links and data uris with all image types are possible (see below)

 metadata =
   {